 The City of Parramatta is moving forward with plans to transform the Parramatta River and bring to life the vision for Parramatta as Sydney’s Central River City.

 Revitalisation of the Parramatta River is being realised through several landmark projects, including the:

-Construction anticipated to begin in late 2023.
+Construction is anticipated to begin in early 2024.

 City of Parramatta is excited to be delivering a unique lookout experience at the heart of the Parramatta River Foreshore at Stewart Street Reserve.